doc-smith/yggdrasil_demo/README.md

 # Yggdrasil Demo

+[Yggdrasil](https://github.com/drsmithization/yggdrasil) is a C++ oriented cmake-based build infrastructure adapted from https://github.com/yandex/balancer.
+This project is an usage example of Yggdrasil.

 ## Quick Guide

 In most cases you will need only three basic templates: for executable programs, static/dynamic libraries and for specifying subprojects in subdirectories.